-Customizing mount and umount Commands
+mount and umount Command Options

-The mount and umount commands have many options for customizing mounting and unmounting that can apply to either XFS or NFS file systems.
+The mount and umount commands have many options for customizing mounting and unmounting that can apply to either EFS or NFS file systems.
 Several commonly-used options are briefly described below in their NFS context (see mount(1M) for full details).

--t type (type) Set the type of directories to be mounted or unmounted. type can be nfs2 for NFS2 mounting, nfs3 for the NFS3 protocol, and nfs and nfs3pref for mounts that attempt the NFS3 protocol, but fall back to nfs2 if the attempt fails.
+- -t type (type) Set the type of directories to be mounted or unmounted. type can be nfs2 for NFS2 mounting, nfs3 for the NFS3 protocol, and nfs and nfs3pref for mounts that attempt the NFS3 protocol, but fall back to nfs2 if the attempt fails.
 The mount command, by default, uses nfs3pref.
-To mount NFS3, the server must support NFS3.

-(all) Attempt to mount all directories listed in /etc/fstab, or unmount all directories listed in /etc/mtab.
-If a filesystem type has been specified with the -t option, all filesystems of that type are mounted or unmounted.
+To mount NFS3, the server must support NFS3. - -a (all) Attempt to mount all directories listed in /etc/fstab, or unmount all directories listed in /etc/mtab.